v-kliu/dubhacks-next/README.md

 # DubHacks Next - Startup Incubator Website

+**DubHacks Next** is the University of Washington's premier student startup incubator - a highly selective 16-week program that transforms ambitious students into founders.
+This is the official website showcasing our community, program structure, and success stories.

+## About DubHacks Next

+DubHacks Next provides UW students with:
+- **Intensive 16-week program** combining mentorship, workshops, and hands-on building
+- **Two tracks**: Project Track (team-based) and Entrepreneur-in-Residence (solo founders)
+- **Access to Seattle's startup ecosystem** including investors, advisors, and industry leaders
+- **Demo Day** where founders pitch to 200+ attendees from the Pacific Northwest tech community
+- **Real results**: Alumni startups have raised $1M+ in funding and gone on to join prestigious accelerators

-A prestigious startup incubator website for DubHacks Next, University of Washington's elite 16-week student startup program.
-Built with Y Combinator-level minimalism and DubHacks pink brand aesthetics.
+Built with Y Combinator-level minimalism and DubHacks pink brand aesthetics, this website reflects the premium, exclusive nature of the program.

 ## 🚀 Features